 Use the flat end of your lug wrench or a flathead screwdriver to remove the hubcap.
 Some wheels have special keys to remove them, which can usually be found in your trunk.
 Pop the centerpiece off to give yourself access to the lug nuts.

 - Step 6: Loosen the lug nuts.

 Use a socket wrench to loosen the lug nuts (but don’t completely remove them), and don’t be afraid to put some weight into it.
-If the tire was installed properly, the first few turns should feel tough.
+The first few turns should feel tough if the tire was installed properly.